Who are the Habitat III major players?

-Insofar as housing and urbanization represent a development pathway for poor countries, the United Nations Development Programme (UNDP) also plans to be a major presence at Habitat III.
-The recent migrant crisis affecting Europe has also created a renewed focus on refugees in cities, which has led the International Organization of Migration (IOM) to take a keen interest in Habitat III.
+Insofar as housing and urbanization represent a development pathway for poor countries, the United Nations Development Programme (UNDP) also planned to be a major presence at Habitat III.
+The recent migrant crisis affecting Europe has also created a renewed focus on refugees in cities, which led the International Organization of Migration (IOM) to take a keen interest in Habitat III.

 Other than member states and U. N. agencies, there is a whole universe of civil society actors and stakeholders with a strong interest in the Habitat III outcome.
 These include established NGOs, grass-roots organizations, universities, foundations, multilateral institutions and large companies.

-Are there any NGOs in particular that Habitat III watchers should pay attention to?
+Were there any NGOs in particular that Habitat III watchers should pay attention to?

 The NGO world is vast, encompassing multinational groups with legions of professional staff to small, grass-roots organizations operating in a single city.
-Inevitably, the bigger ones will have more presence than the small NGOs, though some umbrella organizations and networks do hope to aggregate the efforts of atomized groups into a larger, more effective whole.
+Inevitably, the bigger ones have more presence than the small NGOs, though some umbrella organizations and networks do hope to aggregate the efforts of atomized groups into a larger, more effective whole.

 Two such examples are Slum/Shack Dwellers International, which represents the informal sector, and the Huairou Commission, which advocates on behalf of women.
 Both have a history with these issues that goes back at least as far as Habitat II and encompasses several World Urban Forums in between.
-Each is hosting at least one Urban Thinkers Campus.
+Each hosted at least one Urban Thinkers Campus.

 The first Habitat conference, in 1976, focused much of its attention on housing and gave birth to Habitat International Coalition (HIC), which continues to serve as an independent advocate for the Habitat Agenda.
-More recently, Habitat for Humanity International has pushed for housing to factor prominently in the New Urban Agenda.
+More recently, Habitat for Humanity International pushed for housing to factor prominently in the New Urban Agenda.

 In addition, Réseau d’Echanges Strategiques pour une Afrique Urbaine Durable was accredited.
-That network, supported by UN-Habitat and managed by the Université de Montréal, has engaged several francophone African universities in the Habitat III process, including Université Felix Houphouet Boigny in the Ivory Coast and Université de Ouagadougou in Burkina Faso.
+That network, supported by UN-Habitat and managed by the Université de Montréal, engaged several francophone African universities in the Habitat III process, including Université Felix Houphouet Boigny in the Ivory Coast and Université de Ouagadougou in Burkina Faso.

-The Institute for Housing and Urban Development Studies (IHS) at Erasmus University Rotterdam has also conducted a thorough analysis of the Habitat III issue papers.
+The Institute for Housing and Urban Development Studies (IHS) at Erasmus University Rotterdam also conducted a thorough analysis of the Habitat III issue papers.

-Are there financial backers for Habitat III activities besides member states?
+Were there financial backers for Habitat III activities besides member states?